 The company offers a unique solution to the existing problem and takes care of customer pain points.
 This resonates with users, which means it has the potential to become a common feature in their daily life to make things easier.

 Another thing to remember is when Uber launched the app and marketed it as a hassle-free travel solution.
 So, there was an ongoing demand at the time, and a useful solution had not arrived yet.

-The ability of a product to “match” or “fit” the exact needs of the consumers is called the product-market fit.
+The ability of a product to “match” or “fit” the exact needs of the consumers is called product-market or product to market fit.
 You can say it is the degree to which the service/product meets the demand from the market.

 Anyone who wants to rise above competitors must understand product-market fit thoroughly to prevent wasting time, effort, and money.
-This is what we mean by “identifying the problem area” — companies need to figure out:
+This is what we mean by “identifying the problem area” — companies need to figure out the following:

 - What is the problem area?